 "Get away get away get away!"
 She screamed, her volume increasing with each cry.

 She was scared, terrified even.
 Why wouldn't the stranger just leave her alone?
-Despite the mind numbing pain, the girl's whole body jolted up suddenly and she vomited vigorously, draining her energy even more, eyes shooting open as she did so.
+Despite the mind numbing pain, the girl's whole body jolted up suddenly.
+She vomited vigorously, draining her energy even more, eyes shooting open as she did so.

 "It's okay, Taylor, you're okay, just calm down."
 A voice spoke softly next to her.

 The strangers had long since left, replaced by a middle aged man, sitting comfortably on a chair next to the bed.
-She quickly realised he had been watching her.
+She realised he had been watching her.
+Was still watching her.
 For a while, it seemed.

 "Morning, Taylor.
 How do you feel?"
 The man asked, smiling politely.

-With a sudden shock, she realised she had no idea who she was.
+With a sudden shock, she realised he was right.
+She had no idea who she was.
 It was terrifying.
 She knew things, yet, at the same time, she didn't.

 The girl clenched her fists tightly, only now figuring out she knew nothing.
 She was nothing.

-With a sudden jolt, the nausea returned but she had nothing to throw up.
+With a sudden jolt, the nausea returned but she had nothing left to throw up but bile.

-"Your name is Taylor Grant," he began, "you're thirteen years old.
-You were hurt last night so you were taken to the hospital."
+"Your name is Taylor Grant," he began, retracting from her side. "you're thirteen years old.
+You were injured last night so was taken to the hospital."
 Rowan was about to continue but 'Taylor' interrupted.

 "What happened to me?
 Why does everything hurt?"
 Her chest ached with every word, making it hard to breath.

-Rowan gave her another sweet smile and picked something up from the small bedside table that Taylor hadn't even noticed was there.
-It seemed to be a recurring feeling, things only appearing when they were needed.
+Rowan gave her a sweet smile and picked something up from the small bedside table.

 "It's a diary," He explained, holding it out to her.
 "Your diary actually."

 Taylor hesitantly took the purple book, feeling on edge around the stranger.
-The diary dropped from her shaky hand, the weight surprisingly heavy in her tired hands.
+The diary dropped from her shaky hand, the weight surprisingly heavy in her tired arms.
 She wanted to cry.